The decision to go to culinary school usually brings up a couple of questions: How much does it cost, and how will you be able to pay for it?

 - Other Staff (Admissions, Counseling & Coaching, etc.)

-In most cases, federal (and sometimes private) student loans help students finance these remaining balances.
-In another article, we detailed various scenarios on how long it takes to pay back student loans.
-In our average case, $8,311 financed at 2.75% (the Federal Stafford Loan rate at the time of this article), paid back over 10 years comes to about $79 per month.
+We’ve previously detailed various scenarios on how long it takes to pay back student loans.
+In our example case, $8,000 financed at 2.75%, paid back over 10 years, comes to about $76 per month.

 The investment you’re making is for the purpose of opening more doors, leading to more opportunities and a potentially higher income than you would otherwise have if you just worked your way up in a professional kitchen.

-Financial Aid is Available to Those Who Qualify
+Financial Aid Is Available to Those Who Apply and Qualify

-If you happen to fall into the 9.8% who do not qualify, don’t despair!
-An Escoffier Financial Advisor can work with you to understand all of your options, including flexible payment plans, scholarships, and Gift of Education certificates.
+If you happen to fall into those who do not qualify for aid, don’t despair!
+At Escoffier, our Financial Aid department can work with you to understand all of your options, including flexible payment plans, scholarships, and Gift of Education certificates.

 - Reach out to the Admissions team at your school to let them know your intention to attend that school.